Big Daddy Don Garlits Museum Of Drag Racing

 That's why the Big Daddy Don Garlits Museum Of Drag Racing is special.
 It's a car museum for people who usually don't like car museums, because, well, dragsters aren't really cars.
 They're rocket bombs, fired horizontally.
 Crazy people -- like Big Daddy -- strap themselves into them and hope to survive.
 Don Garlits did this so many times, and he did it so well, that he was voted the #1 drag racer of the last half of the 20th century.

-The Big Daddy Don Garlits Museum of Drag Racing is spread across several cavernous rooms.
+The Big Daddy Don Garlits Museum of Drag Racing, which opened in March 1984, is spread across several cavernous rooms.
 Over 200 quarter-milers are on display: fuel dragsters, stock cars, funny cars, odd exhibition cars like the Little Red Wagon ("the original wheel-stander"), and the first motorcycle to break 200 mph.
 It's the stuff packed around the ballistic vehicles, however, that makes the Museum special.
 Don Garlits apparently saved everything: favorite cylinder heads and timing chains, his boy scout sash and marble collection, his "Big Daddy Don Garlits for U.S. Congress" t-shirt.
 (He ran in 1994 and lost.)
 Against a wall stands the towering World's Largest Drag Trophy, won by Bobby and Ruth Langley in 1957 and donated to the Museum when they remodeled their home.

 One of the Museum's most memorable exhibits is a glass case containing the shredded remains of a transmission that exploded on March 8, 1970, ripping Big Daddy's car in two and blowing off half of his right foot.
 An accompanying sign notes nonchalantly that, "this accident led to the development of the rear engine car."
 Big Daddy had himself sewn up and was back on the drag strip that same year.